tsy0716/powerbi_coverpage/roster.md

 - **Overview**: A summary of the KPIs and trends
 - **Actual vs Benchmark**: Provides actual care hours worked per resident each day vs the benchmark ratio of hours per care type
-- **Actual vs Scheduled**: Compare the hours worked vs the hours rostered in the Kronos “Schedule” and highlights variances
+- **Actual vs Scheduled**: Compare the hours worked vs the hours rostered and highlights variances
 - **DayView**: Provides a visualisation of the hours worked vs rostered as well as unapproved and break in a time-series format as a diagnostic tool for sites
 - **O/T&Training&Orientation&Leave&Adjustment**: Provides a breakdown of the hours of overtime, training, orientation and leave.
 Also includes all adjustments made to the hours worked

 # Data Scope

-- Hours worked data from Kronos for care staff (non-care will be added)
+- Hours worked data from Kronos and UKG Workforce Planner Pro (UKG)
+- Check for info icon for the applicable roles for each visual
+- Data from UKG is from 02/09/2024 for sites Bethesda, Cedar Manor, Foxbridge, Hugh Green, and Riverstone (pilot sites)
+- For other sites, data from UKG is from 14/10/2020
+- The historocal Kronos data is loaded till the formentioned dates
 - Care Home only, no Village and Support Office data, but includes SLA hours as care hours
 - Occupancy reflects the number (and type) of residents from VCare for the given period
 - Financial impact is based on the weighted average rate by staff type for the staff working

 # Definition

-- Actual Hrs: Worked hours in Kronos
+- Actual Hrs: Actual worked hours recorded by Kronos and UKG
-- Scheduled Hrs: Hours rostered in Kronos
+- Scheduled Hrs: Hours rostered.
+(Data from UKG is significantly different to Kronos, with a higher number of hours scheduled)
 - **Worked hours**: Represent the hours physically present at the site and which contribute directly and indirectly to the care of the residents at the site
 - **HrsType:**
   - **Not Worked**: Scheduled hours but not worked